On paper, a fully online business model has enormous advantages. You can target a global market, operate 24/7, and have more control over the data.

 This is why we have created a wide range of tools that provides organizations with full control over risk thresholds during the onboarding experience, including automated flagging at the identity verification stage and machine learning-assisted decision making for identity proofing.

 This is where the key balancing act lies: Add too many verification steps and you can be certain never to pay an AML or KYC fine.
 But make it too stringent and users will look elsewhere.
-The key is to deploy a better KYC procedure that gives you full control over the amount of friction without sacrificing security.
+The key is to deploy a better KYC compliance process that gives you full control over the amount of friction without sacrificing security.